goatcorp/FFXIVQuickLauncher/README.md

 If you want to contribute to the plugin API itself, you can check it out [here](https://github.com/goatcorp/Dalamud).<br>Special thanks to Mino for his hooking base!

-### Isn't this cheating?
+### Is this cheating?

 We don't think so - our official guideline for plugins on this launcher is this:<br>

 Make sure that your plugin does not directly interact with the game servers in a way that is...
 <br>a) *outside of specification*, as in allowing the player to do things or submit data to the server that would not be possible by normal means or by a normal player on PC or PS4.
 <br>b) *automatic*, as in polling data or making requests without direct interaction from the user which could create unwanted load on the server or give away that XIVLauncher is being used.
-<br>c) *circumvent paywall*, as in any attempts to bypass restrictions that require purchase to be lifted such as enabling access to mog station emotes.
+<br>c) *circumvent paywalls*, as in any attempts to bypass restrictions that require purchase to be lifted such as enabling access to mog station emotes.

 We feel like that this offers developers the __freedom to improve the game's functionality__ in ways that SE can't, while officially disallowing plugins that can give __unfair advantages over players on other platforms__.

-## Any questions?

-[Please check out the FAQ](https://goatcorp.github.io/faq/), you may find what you need there.<br>You can also join our discord at [https://discord.gg/3NMcUV5](https://discord.gg/3NMcUV5) and ask our incredibly forthcoming moderator team.

 <br>
 <br>

 ## Disclaimer
-As with all of my stuff, this is technically not in line with Square Enix TOS - I've tried to make it as undetectable as possible and no one, as far as I know, has gotten into trouble for using this - but it always could be a possibility.
+XIVLauncher is not in-line with Square Enix ToS.
+We are doing our best to make it safe to use for everyone, and to our knowledge, no one ever got into trouble for using XIVLauncher, but please be aware that it is a possibility.<br>You can read through our [FAQ entry](https://goatcorp.github.io/faq/xl_troubleshooting#q-are-xivlauncher-dalamud-and-dalamud-plugins-safe-to-use) on this matter if you want to know more.

 ##### Final Fantasy XIV © 2010-2021 SQUARE ENIX CO., LTD. All Rights Reserved.
 We are not affiliated with SQUARE ENIX CO., LTD. in any way.